jurjevic/golf/README.md

 ```

 ### Include files
 Go files can be included before the processing is executed.
+Files can be located from a storage or website (e.g. http://...).
 With the given example, the statement `# ### commentIf(true, line)` can be used.
 ```go
 package sh